 If you are planning to work in a Japanese company, then you have more flexibility.
 Keep in mind that Japanese fluency is likely to be a requirement.
 The working environment might also be different from what you are used to in other countries, as mentioned earlier.

 When job hunting in Japan, you can check out GaijinPot, Daijob or Facebook groups to find out more about different opportunities.
-Keep in mind that the success rate is quite low searching on these platforms.
-Try looking on Linkedin as an alternative.
+Keep in mind that the success rate is quite low when searching on these platforms.
+Try looking on LinkedIn as an alternative.
+This can also help you save money in Japan by accessing a wider range of job opportunities.

-Most headquarters of big Japanese companies are in big cities but there are many smaller companies all over the country.
-There are also many factories, such as Toyota factories, that welcome foregin workers and they are situated in different parts of Japan
+Most headquarters of big Japanese companies are in big cities, but there are many smaller companies all over the country.
+There are also many factories, such as Toyota factories, that welcome foreign workers and are situated in different parts of Japan.

 Startups